VR-1103/EE739-SuperScalar/README.md

 1. From LS pipeline, arbiter gets a signal for load request, and an address.
 It gets back the data from mem and sends to LS pipeline.
 This is asynchronous so chill.

-2. From store buffer, arbiter gets a request for store, mem_addr, and data.
-When the signal for load request is low, it sends a store request to mem, until then, it doesnt.
-Store buffer gets back a 'store_happened' bit in the clk cycle in which the store request was sent to mem, so that retirement can happen.
+2. For store buffer: when ls_pipeline is not asking for data, the port_is_free bit is set to high.
+Then, if store_buffer wants to store something, it sends a request along with address and data to arbiter, which is forwarded to memory asynchronously.